Hoverbear/hoverbear.org/content/blog/2022-12-06-nix-on-the-steam-deck/index.md

 Since it wouldn't be a great idea to store the Nix Store on the `rootfs` partitions, we must decide somewhere else.
 The most immediately obvious answer is `/home/nix`, since that is a large, persistent location.

 With a `/home/nix`, we can use a [bind mount](https://www.baeldung.com/linux/bind-mounts) to mount that to `/nix`.
-First a `/nix` path needs to exist though!
+First a `/nix` path needs be created somehow!

 Luckly, with `/etc` writable, we can drop systemd units into [`/etc/systemd/system`](https://www.freedesktop.org/software/systemd/man/systemd.unit.html) that will set up `/nix` for us.

 We'll create a `nix-directory.service` unit which creates the `/nix` path, and a `nix.mount` unit which depends on that.

 Sadly, that's not quite enough to enable a full install though.
-Since the install process involves `systemctl link $UNIT`, some of the systemd units are not available during systemd's startup, and the daemon itself needs to be reloaded after the `nix.mount` unit is started.
+Since the Nix install process involves `systemctl link $UNIT`, some of the systemd units are not available during systemd's startup.
+Therefore we must reload the systemd daemon itself after the `nix.mount` unit is started.
 In order to do that, we follow the same method as [Flatcar Linux](https://www.flatcar.org/) does [here](https://github.com/flatcar/init/blob/flatcar-master/systemd/system/ensure-sysext.service).

-Let's cover what these units look like, and test them out with the Nix installer!
-After, [I'll invite you](<TODO LINKME>) to help us test an experimental Nix installer we've been working on which has a special codepath just for the Steam Deck.
+Let's cover what these units look like then test them out with the Nix installer!
+After, [I'll invite you](#an-invitation-to-experiment) to help us test an experimental Nix installer we've been working on which has a special codepath just for the Steam Deck.

 ## Putting it all together

 > **Want to follow along without a Deck?** Learn how to set up a Deck VM with [this article](https://blogs.igalia.com/berto/2022/07/05/running-the-steam-decks-os-in-a-virtual-machine-using-qemu/).

-The first three of 4 preparation steps is to create the following three systemd units.
+Three quarters of the preparation steps are to create the following three systemd units.

 ```ini
 # /etc/systemd/system/nix-directory.service